 #1 Compare pricesThe first thing to do when looking to buy car is to compare the prices of similar vehicles to the one you are considering.
 Don’t set your heart on a specific car until you’ve explored all your options.
+Nevertheless, if you have a certain car in mind, say a Honda Civic, then you can look for a 2000 civic si for sale at Zemotor and other dealerships to find the best price for the particular car.
 Scan online classifieds, visit dealers and try to determine the car resale value for each option.
 Find out what’s there and weigh-up each vehicle’s pros and cons.
 If your budget allows it, some of the best used cars are demo models.
 If you can find one with low mileage and from a reputable dealer, they’re a great deal.

 #2 Understand your budgetAre you able to buy the car outright, or will you need vehicle finance?
 If you do need a car loan, how much can you put into a deposit?
 Determine your car affordability budget using CarZar’s Car Affordability Calculator.
 If you’re going to buy used cars, don’t forget to consider the maintenance costs for each model: go for something mainstream – this will make repairs easier and replacement parts will be cheaper and easier to source.
 Try to get an idea of which independent service stations will be able to look after your maintenance needs.